Estate Planning Checklist: Is Your Plan Still Working for You?

 - 3 min read

-Whether you created your plan years ago or just want to be sure it still reflects your wishes, take a few minutes to walk through this self check-up.
+Whether you created your plan years ago or just want to ensure it still reflects your wishes, take a few minutes to walk through this self-check-up.
 It’s a simple way to make sure your plan continues to do what it’s meant to do—protect what matters most.

-If you’ve had any big milestones recently, it’s time for a review.
+If you’ve had any significant milestones recently, it’s time for a review.
 Common examples include:

 Marriage or divorce